bugcrowd/templates/templates/server_security_misconfiguration/lack_of_security_headers/x_frame_options/template.md

 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.
 -->

-The image(s) below demonstrates a lack of HSTS headers:
+The image(s) below demonstrates the missing header:

 {{screenshot}}